trombik/ansible-role-libvirt/README.md

 | `owner` | Owner of the file | no |
 | `group` | Group of the file | no |
 | `content` | The content of the file | no |

+## `libvirt_flags`

+This variable is a dict of flags and extra variables for start-up scripts.
+Keys and values are expanded as `key="value"'.
+See the example below.

 ## FreeBSD